BosTheCoder/build-with-bos-blog/cmccd2roc000602l7ckv12tsw.md

 If you're working in:

-- **Gen AI product dev**: This is a blueprint for how to mix agent specialization, debate, and structured interfaces.
+* **Gen AI product dev**: This is a blueprint for how to mix agent specialization, debate, and structured interfaces.

-- **Finance AI**: TradingAgents suggests that LLMs aren’t just commentary tools, they can make actionable decisions.
+* **Finance AI**: TradingAgents suggests that LLMs aren’t just commentary tools, they can make actionable decisions.

-- **Risk-aware AI**: The role separation + structured protocols show how to bake in explainability, alignment, and audit trails.
+* **Risk-aware AI**: The role separation + structured protocols show how to bake in explainability, alignment, and audit trails.

 From my perspective, this hits multiple service verticals:

-* ***agent architecture design**
+* **agent architecture design**

-* **structured tool-use for explainability**,
+* **structured tool-use for explainability**

 * **secure orchestration**

 With potential to integrate into live platforms for **hedge funds or retail investment tools**.